hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 - On login or switching to ‘online’
 - Every time an agent marks a chat as ‘Complete’
 - Every time an agent marks a chat as ‘Waiting for User’
-- If the agent has less than 3 chats (default value), the chat is requested by the agent every 10 seconds (default global value, modification not in dev pipeline)
+- If the agent has less than 3 chats (configurable value), the chat is requested by the agent every 10 seconds (default global value, modification not in dev pipeline)
-- If the agent has more than 3 chats (default value), then the platform doesn't request for more chats till the agent has less than 3 concurrent chats. **
+- If the agent has more than 3 chats (configurable value), then the platform doesn't request for more chats till the agent has less than 3 concurrent chats**.

 > <b> ** </b> If the agent has some chats in waiting then the chat is put back in the agent's chat queue